saad039/cusp/README.md

 # cusp

-_A simple and easy to use command line project manager for C++ based on premake_
+_A simple and easy to use command line build tool for C++ based on premake_